Share |

 Religious Studies.
 The School is a Christian one which welcomes students of all faiths, or none.
 Religious Studies is part of the curriculum and students attend two services a year in Bristol Cathedral.

 Games.
-Rugby, Football, Athletics, Cricket, Swimming, Tennis, Hockey, Netball, Badminton, Squash, Judo, Climbing and Mountain Biking.
+Rugby, hockey, football, netball, athletics, golf, cricket, swimming, tennis, badminton, squash, judo, climbing and mountain biking.
 A large number of students also participate in The Duke of Edinburgh’s Award and Ten Tors.

 Dress.
 Boys wear grey trousers and a blazer.
-Sixth Form student wear smart business dress.
+Sixth Form students wear smart business dress.
 Traditional bluecoat uniform is worn by some for special occasions.

 The School has long been known in Bristol as ‘The City School’ and its links with the Lord Mayor and Corporation are strong.
 Students read the lessons and sing in the Lord Mayor’s Chapel, and groups are in attendance for such occasions as Mayor-making and Council Prayers.

-The central position of the School, close to the University, the Art Gallery and Museum, the Central Library, the Bristol Old Vic and the Bristol Beacon, affords ready access to a wide range of cultural facilities which students are encouraged to use.
+The central position of the School, close to the University, Art Gallery and Museum, Central Library, Bristol Old Vic and the Bristol Beacon, affords ready access to a wide range of cultural facilities which students are encouraged to use.

 Junior School.
 110 Boys aged 7–11.
 (For further details see QEH Junior School entry in IAPS section.)